Contents

 Left/right navigation arrows and the currently displayed date

-dates by clicking the left or right arrow buttons.
+clicking the left or right arrow buttons, by clicking the

 Creating New Events